varun872/DiveIntoIndianInflationForecastingTechniques/README.md

 ### About the dataset
 We went through the RBI website to find a dataset on CPI\
-We found a dataset which had CPI values from Jan 2014 until Aug 2022\
+We found a dataset which had CPI values from Jan 2014 until Aug 2022

 ### Pre-processing
-Since the data was from RBI, it was already cleaned therefore we didn't do any pre-processing\n We plotted graphs to visualize the data
+Since the data was from RBI, it was already cleaned therefore we didn't do any pre-processing\
+We plotted graphs to visualize the data

 ### Model Building